cibi29/Weekly-Status-Update/README.md

 ![graph_two](ws-two.png)

 The graph above shows results for a model trained on the europarl corpus - Generated text size = 33459955 words, Training text size = 733737 words
-* It should be noted that embeddings from generated text are very poor compared to original text.
-Even when the training corpus is almost hundred times larger.
+* Embeddings from generated text are very poor compared to original text even when the training corpus is almost a hundred times larger.

 ## Week 18
 * Working on using Char-RNN for generating additional training corpora.